The Garden of Earthly Delights: Center panel

 The impression of a life lived without consequence, or what art historian Hans Belting describes as "unspoilt and pre-moral existence", is underscored by the absence of children and old people.
 According to the second and third chapters of Genesis, Adam and Eve's children were born after they were expelled from Eden.
 This has led some commentators, in particular Belting, to theorise that the panel represents the world if the two had not been driven out "among the thorns and thistles of the world".
-In Fraenger's view, the scene illustrates "a utopia, a garden of divine delight before the Fall, or—since Bosch could not deny the existence of the dogma of original sin—a millennial condition that would arise if, after expiation of Original Sin, humanity were permitted to return to Paradise and to a state of tranquil harmony embracing all Creation."
+In Fraenger's view, the scene illustrates "a utopia, a garden of divine delight before the Fall, or—since Bosch could not deny the existence of the dogma of original sin—a millennial condition that would arise if, after expiation of Original Sin, humanity were permitted to return to Paradise and a state of tranquil harmony embracing all Creation."

 In the high distance of the background, above the hybrid stone formations, four groups of people and creatures are seen in flight.
-On the immediate left a human male rides on a chthonic solar eagle-lion.
-The human carries a triple-branched tree of life on which perches a bird; according to Fraenger "a symbolic bird of death".
+On the immediate left, a human male rides on a chthonic solar eagle-lion.
+The human carries a triple-branched tree of life on which perches a bird, according to Fraenger, "a symbolic bird of death".
 Fraenger believes the man is intended to represent a genius, "he is the symbol of the extinction of the duality of the sexes, which are resolved in the ether into their original state of unity".

-To their right a knight with a dolphin tail sails on a winged fish.
-The knight's tail curls back to touch the back of his head, which references the common symbol of eternity: the snake biting its own tail.
-On the immediate right of the panel, a winged youth soars upwards carrying a fish in his hands and a falcon on his back.
-According to Belting, in these passages Bosch's "imagination triumphs ... the ambivalence of [his] visual syntax exceeds even the enigma of content, opening up that new dimension of freedom by which painting becomes art."
-Fraenger titled his chapter on the high background "The Ascent to Heaven", and wrote that the airborne figures were likely intended as a link between "what is above" and "what is below", just as the left and right hand panels represent "what was" and "what will be".
+To their right, a knight with a dolphin tail sails on a winged fish.
+The knight's tail curls back to touch the back of his head, referencing the common symbol of eternity: the snake biting its own tail.
+On the immediate right of the panel, a winged youth soars upwards, carrying a fish in his hands and a falcon on his back.
+According to Belting, in these passages, Bosch's "imagination triumphs ... the ambivalence of [his] visual syntax exceeds even the enigma of content, opening up that new dimension of freedom by which painting becomes art."
+Fraenger titled his chapter on the high background "The Ascent to Heaven" and wrote that the airborne figures were likely intended as a link between "what is above" and "what is below," just as the left and right-hand panels represent "what was" and "what will be."